Congratulations! We look forward to your arrival.

 If you are required to show proof of tuition payment/deposit as part of your study permit application process, you can e-mail the Student Accounts Office at email@example.com to request an estimate of the fees payable (based on the previous year’s fees).
 They can help you make a payment/deposit even if you have not registered for courses yet.

-Take a look at our Money Matters page for more information on budgeting, Canadian banks, and other financial matters you may want to consider in preparation for living in Toronto.
-You may also consider working in Canada to help supplement your income, but be aware that amounts earned cannot fully fund your tuition.
+You may want to consider working in Canada to help supplement your income, but be aware that amounts earned cannot fully fund your tuition.

 If you are a graduate student, the School of Graduate Studies has detailed information on Financing Your Graduate Education.